 Having limited time makes you more focused and productive.
 Without constraints, tasks may end up expanding to fill the unlimited time available for their completion.

 Stop trying to multitask and get into the habit of ticking items off that to-do list.
-Send that email, reach out to that person, finish recording that video and publish that blog post.
+Send that email, reach out to that person, finish recording that video and publish that post.

 Show up every day.
 To become great at something you need to have the fire within you, the internal drive and determination.
 It helps you show initiative, drives you to do more, keeps you committed to putting in the effort and the hours needed to succeed.

-Dedicate your every blogging moment to creating the best work that you can.
+Dedicate your every moment to creating the best work that you can.
 Have the discipline to always keep going at it, work consistently, never lose the focus and never give up on your dreams.

 You don’t need anyone else to push you to do this.
 The motivation, desire, and work ethic come from within yourself.